 Who is eligible to apply?

-From 25th July 2018 the Carlisle borough transfers to full Universal Credit Service.
-From this date Carlisle City Council can no longer accept claims for Housing Benefit from working age claimants, unless they are responsible for 3 or more children, or live in certain types of specified/supported or temporary accommodation.
+Carlisle City Council can no longer accept claims for Housing Benefit from working age Claimants, unless they live in certain types of specified/supported or temporary accommodation, or were receiving within the last month, a Severe Disability Premium as part of an existing benefit.

 If you need help to pay your Housing Costs you must make a claim for Universal Credit online @ www.gov.uk/apply-universal-credit .
 If you have any questions about claiming Universal Credit, then please contact the Universal Credit helpline on 0800 328 5644.